lvh/caesium/README.md

 * caesium is written by a cryptographer who has experience binding cryptographic libraries.
+* caesium has continuous integration and a fairly extensive test suite with very high form/line coverage.
 * caesium does not provide magic layers on top of libsodium that prevent you from writing secure software because of JVM memory semantics, while not getting in your way if you want the default good-enough behavior.